-Timeliness of services of the first dose of NTP services

-- Access to after-hours care - Responsiveness of the beneficiary access line - Strategies to reduce avoidable hospitalizations - Coordination of physical and mental health services with waiver services at the provider level - Assessment of the beneficiaries' experiences, including complaints, grievances and appeals - Telephone access line and services in the prevalent non-English languages.
+- 12. Quality Assurance.
+Describe the County's Quality Management (QM) and Quality Improvement programs.
+This includes a description of the QI Committee (or integration of DMC-ODS responsibilities into the existing MHP QI Committee).
+The monitoring of accessibility of services outlined in the Quality Improvement Plan will at a minimum include: - Timeliness of first initial contact to face-to-face appointment - Frequency of follow-up appointments - Timeliness of services of the first dose of NTP services - Access to after-hours care - Responsiveness of the beneficiary access line - Strategies to reduce avoidable hospitalizations - Coordination of physical and mental health services with DMC-ODS services at the provider level - Assessment of the beneficiaries' experiences, including complaints, grievances, and appeals - Telephone access line and services in the prevalent non-English languages

-Review Note: Plans must also include how beneficiary complaints data shall be collected, categorized and assessed for monitoring Grievances and Appeals.
+Review Note: Plans must also include how beneficiary complaints data shall be collected, categorized, and assessed for monitoring Grievances and Appeals.
 At a minimum, plans shall specify:

-- How to submit a grievance, appeal, and state fair hearing - The timeframe for resolution of appeals (including expedited appeal) - The content of an appeal resolution - Record Keeping - Continuation of Benefits - Requirements of state fair hearings. - 13.
-Evidence Based Practices.
-How will the counties ensure that providers are implementing at least two of the identified evidence based practices?
+- How to submit a grievance, appeal, and state fair hearing - The timeframe for resolution of appeals (including expedited appeal) - The content of an appeal resolution - Record Keeping - Continuation of Benefits - Requirements of state fair hearings - 13.
+Evidence-Based Practices.
+How will the counties ensure that providers are implementing at least two of the identified evidence-based practices?
 What action will the county take if the provider is found to be in non-compliance? - 14.
 Regional Model.
 If the county is implementing a regional model, describe the components of the model.
 Include service modalities, participating counties, and identify any barriers and solutions for beneficiaries.
-How will the county ensure access to services in a regional model (refer to question 7)? - 15.
-Memorandum of Understanding.
-Submit a signed copy of each Memorandum of Understanding (MOU) between the county and the managed care plans.
-The MOU must outline the mechanism for sharing information and coordination of service delivery as described in Section 152 "Care Coordination" of the STCs.
-If upon submission of an implementation plan, the managed care plan(s) has not signed the MOU(s), the county may explain to the State the efforts undertaken to have the MOU(s) signed and the expected timeline for receipt of the signed MOU(s).
+How will the county ensure access to services in a regional model (refer to question 7)?